davidarchanjo/spring-certified-developer-study-guide/README.md

 > 📌 @Autowired, when processing field injection, first looks for a bean which *name* is equal to the field name.
 If none is found, then it looks for a bean which *type* is the same as the field to be injected

-> 📌 When the injection of a field/parameter marked to be autowired is going to be via its type and there are many available bean instances for the given type, an [NoUniqueBeanDefinitionException](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/NoUniqueBeanDefinitionException.html) will be thrown.
-To solve this, we can either add @Primary to one of the bean definition or add @Qualifier to the field/parameter specifying the name from one of the matching beans

 [@Qualifier](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/annotation/Qualifier.html) - used to specify the id of the bean that have to be used for injection when more than one type is eligible, i.e. when there are multiple beans resulting in ambiguity;

 [@Primary](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Primary.html) - used to indicate that a bean must be given preference when multiple candidates are qualified to autowire a single-valued dependency, i.e. is used to set higher preference for a given bean when there are multiple ones of the same type;

+> 📌 When the injection of a field/parameter marked to be autowired is going to be via its type and there are many candidate instances for the given type, an [NoUniqueBeanDefinitionException](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/NoUniqueBeanDefinitionException.html) will be thrown.
+To solve, we can either add @Primary to one of the bean definition or add @Qualifier to the field/parameter specifying the name from one of the matching candidate beans

-[@Lazy](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Lazy.html) - used to indicate whether a bean is to be lazily initialized, i.e. if present on a @Component or @Bean definition and set to <code>true</code>, the bean or component will not be initialized until referenced by another bean or explicitly retrieved from the enclosing [BeanFactory](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/BeanFactory.html).
+[@Lazy](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Lazy.html) - used to indicate whether a bean is to be lazily initialized, i.e. if present on a @Component or @Bean definition and set to `true`, the bean or component will not be initialized until referenced by another bean or explicitly retrieved from the enclosing [BeanFactory](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/BeanFactory.html).
 This annotation may also be placed on injection points marked with @Autowired, like constructor parameters, method parameters etc;

 [@Profile](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Profile.html) - used to indicate that a component class or bean is eligiable for registration when the specified profile(s) are active;